Let’s get you startedSign in or create an account to view your personalized quotes.

 What safety features are important for teen drivers?

-When you need to make a sudden stop, an antilock braking system (ABS) can be your knight in shining armor.
+An anti-lock braking system (ABS) can help when you need to make a sudden stop.
 To keep you from losing steering control, ABS rapidly pumps the brakes to prevent your wheels from locking up.
 This is especially important for teen drivers who are still mastering the art of emergency maneuvers.

 Traction and stability control